 Taglit-Birthright Israel funds first-time, peer-group educational trips to Israel for young Jewish adults, ages 18 to 26, who have not participated in an organized Israel trip or study program, or lived in Israel past the age of 12.
 The gift covers round-trip airfare (from designated cities), hotel, transportation, most meals, and other associated land costs.
 UJA-Federation funds a number of Taglit-Birthright Israel trips for New Yorkers.
 To apply, please contact Jen Lieberman at .

 Graduate fellowships and scholarships are available through UJA-Federation’s Wiener Educational Center for students pursuing careers in New York’s Jewish not-for-profit sector.
 Fellowships include a scholarship toward a graduate degree, professional development, and educational seminars.
 To apply for a fellowship, students must be pursuing a graduate degree in clinical psychology, Jewish education, nonprofit business administration, nonprofit management, public administration, rabbinic ordination, cantorial studies, special education or social work.
 Students interested in working within the Jewish federation system can also apply for fellowships.

 Hebrew Free Loan Society offers three different scholarship programs for undergraduate, graduate, and professional education students.
 To apply for scholarships through the Hebrew Free Loan Society, candidates must meet specific criteria.
 These scholarships are funded by UJA-Federation and administered by the Hebrew Free Loan Society.

-UJA-Federation of New York’s Selim and Rachel Benin scholarship funds enable greater numbers of academically gifted, economically disadvantaged students to pursue undergraduate and graduate academic degrees in scientific fields in Israel.
+UJA-Federation of New York’s Selim and Rachel Benin scholarship funds enable greater numbers of academically gifted, economically disadvantaged students students who have graduated from Israeli high schools to pursue undergraduate and graduate academic degrees in scientific fields in Israel.